 325 Commonwealth remained a Burdett College dormitory until about 1966.

-In 1966, 325 Commonwealth was acquired by Chamberlayne School and Chamberlayne Junior College, which operated it as a dormitory for its students.
+On June 13, 1966, 325 Commonwealth was acquired from First Community Investment by Chamberlayne School and Chamberlayne Junior College, located at 128 Commonwealth.
+It operated 325 Commonwealth as a dormitory for its students.

-In the mid-1970s, Chamberlayne went bankrupt and in May of 1975, the property was transferred to the Home Owners Federal Savings and Loan Association.
+In the mid-1970s, Chamberlayne went bankrupt and on May 28, 1975, it transferred 325 Commonwealth to the Home Owners Federal Savings and Loan Association.

-In January of 1976, Allan W. McLeod, trustee of the 325 Commonwealth Avenue Trust, purchased 325 Commonwealth from Home Owners Federal Savings and Loan.
-In February of 1976, the Trust applied for (and subsequently received) permission to convert the property from a dormitory into seven apartments.
+On January 22, 1976, 325 Commonwealth was purchased from Home Owners Federal Savings and Loan by Allan W. McLeod, trustee of the 325 Commonwealth Avenue Trust.
+In February of 1976, the trust applied for (and subsequently received) permission to convert the property from a dormitory into seven apartments.

-In November of 1978, he converted the property into seven condominium units, the 325 Commonwealth Condominium.
+On November 16, 1978, Kevin O’Reilly converted the property into seven condominium units, the 325 Commonwealth Condominium.